Chilliwack Lake Provincial Park

 Stanley Park

-Vancouver’s signature park, Stanley Park, is a wonderful urban oasis with awesome, cliff-side views of the city’s Inner and Outer Harbors, and, of course, the largest remnant of old-growth forest in the metropolitan area.
-I’ve found that the largest and old trees are primarily situated on the southwestern section of the park, west of Highway 99 (Stanley Park Causeway).
-All three of the photos pictured here, are taken by exploring the dozens of informal side trails that branch off of the paved trails.
+Vancouver’s signature park, Stanley Park, is a wonderful urban oasis with awesome cliff-side views of the city’s Inner and Outer Harbors, and, of course, the largest remnant of old-growth forest in the metropolitan area.
+I’ve found that the largest and oldest trees are primarily situated in the southwestern section of the park, west of Highway 99 (Stanley Park Causeway).
+All three of the photos pictured here were taken while exploring the dozens of informal side trails that branch off the paved trails.

-Some of the most ancient cedars and Douglas firs in the park are located south of the east-west Meadow Trail & Lake Trail, and north of Lees Trail.
-The best section to focus on is around the Lovers Walk/Tatlow Walk and explore north and south of there.
-Some of the cedars right off of these Walks are amazing but it’s always best to push into the forest for a more authentic experience.
+Some of the most ancient cedars and Douglas firs in the park are located south of the east-west Meadow Trail and Lake Trail, and north of Lees Trail.
+The best section to focus on is around Lovers Walk/Tatlow Walk and explore north and south of there.
+Some of the cedars right off these Walks are amazing, but it’s always best to push into the forest for a more authentic experience.

 IMG_16852.jpg